Ujjal-ENG/AllSimpleReactProjects/assignment-task-ovigo/server/README.md

 # Assignment Task from Ovigo Backend

 This is the backend server for the  project.
-It provides the necessary APIs and functionalities to manage users, classes, payments, and more.
+It provides the necessary APIs and functionalities to manage users, bookings, hotels, and more.

 ## Technologies Used